wso2/wso2-qa-artifacts/intergration/Kerberos_Authentication_Using_WSO2_Products/README.txt

 Either copy the config files inside kerberos/ESB/conf to the conf directory of ESB or change following configuration files
-	- carbon.xml
+	- carbon.xml : Change the port offset
-	- jaas.conf
+	- jaas.conf : Add this file to ESB_HOME/repository/conf/security folder.
-	- krb5.conf
+	- krb5.conf : Add this file to ESB_HOME/repository/conf/security folder.

 5) Start ESB and secure echo service with kerberos authentication (policy no 16). provide "echo/localhost@WSO2.ORG" as service principla name and the correct password.